NCAE president responds to 'teacher union thugs' comment

 "More than 44,000 teachers in North Carolina are receiving at least a $10,000 raise since 2014 from five consecutive salary increases by Republican lawmakers in the state General Assembly.
 This rapid rate of growth in teacher pay is why North Carolina ranked no. 1 in the U.S. for teacher wage growth in 2017 and no. 2 in the U.S. for teacher wage growth in 2018," said Joseph Kyzer, communications director for N.C.
 House Speaker Tim Moore.

-Officials are expecting roads to be clogged as educators and they're supporters head downtown.
+Officials are expecting roads to be clogged as educators and their supporters head downtown.

 "Due to the projected crowd size, State Capitol Police is working closely with its partner law enforcement agencies both inside and outside DPS to ensure public safety while demonstrators exercise their constitutional rights to free speech and peaceable assembly on Wednesday," said Capitol Police Spokesperson Clyde Rope.
 "Traffic in the downtown area is expected to be heavier than normal and we would advise state employees working downtown and the public to expect traffic delays and extremely heavy congestion on Wednesday."